na-na-hi/renget/archive/6wfys.md

 *or* Vokrii - Vanilla Pluth.
 It's actually really good for stealth and warrior trees but the magic isn't quite as wacky as Ordinator, it's just numbers and scaling mostly.
 Same difficulty curve as Ordinator, and also made by a nazi
 *or* Adamant - I don't know anything about this but it's also 'vanilla pluth' and the mod author is a prissy s'wit with a discord so it can't possibly offend anyone.
 Apparently this gives you all the abilities at the start and then the perks don't do anything.
 Very cool!

+*Consider:* Vokriinator - Like everything out there but wish there was more of it?
+You'd probably be a Vokriinator Enjoyer.
+The Black version is a bit bloated, although it does include Path of Sorcery which is cool.
+Most users would want the Non Black variant because they are Racist however.

 *Note: There are hundreds of other options and the majority are total overhauls of the core Skyrim levelling experience.
 Most of the old standbys (SkyRE.
 PerMa, etc) have been revived by Synthesis patchers or other continuations and are still viable options in Anno Toddini 11.
 Do your research before picking one, as you're stuck with it for your entire playthrough.*

 Honed Metal - bubububut this isn't a perk mod!
 So what, you really want to be a smith every playthrough?
 Smithing sucks and is insanely boring and unimmersive.
 Just use this unless you really NEED to roleplay as a smith.